jundalisay/superb/content/en/research/bacon/nova/book-1/chapter-04c.md

 Besides, we have observed that nothing has been so injurious to philosophy as this circumstance, namely, that familiar and frequent objects do not arrest and detain men’s contemplation, but are carelessly admitted, and their causes never inquired after; so that information on unknown subjects is not more often wanted than attention to those which are known.

-{{< s v="120" >}} With regard to the meanness, or even the filthiness of particulars, for which (as Pliny observes), an apology is requisite, such subjects are no less worthy of admission into natural history than the most magnificent and costly; nor do they at all pollute natural history, for the sun enters alike the palace and the privy, and is not thereby polluted.
+{{< s v="120" >}} Pliny says that an apology is needed for meanness, or even the filthiness of particulars.

+Such subjects are just as worthy of admission into natural history just as the most magnificent and costly.
+They do not at all pollute natural history, for the sun enters alike the palace and the privy, and is not thereby polluted.

 We neither dedicate nor raise a capitol or pyramid to the pride of man, but rear a holy temple in his mind, on the model of the universe, which model therefore we imitate.

 For that which is deserving of existence is deserving of knowledge, the image of existence.
 Now the mean and splendid alike exist.
 Nay, as the finest odors are sometimes produced from putrid matter (such as musk and civet), so does valuable light and information emanate from mean and sordid instances.
 But we have already said too much, for such fastidious feelings are childish and effeminate.

-{{< s v="121" >}} The next point requires a more accurate consideration, namely, that many parts of our history will appear to the vulgar, or even any mind accustomed to the present state of things, fantastically and uselessly refined.
+{{< s v="121" >}} Many parts of our history will appear to the vulgar.

+Any mind accustomed to the present state of things will appear fantastically and uselessly refined.

-Hence, we have in regard to this matter said from the first, and must again repeat, that we look for experiments that shall afford light rather than profit, imitating the divine creation, which,[96] as we have often observed, only produced light on the first day, and assigned that whole day to its creation, without adding any material work.
+Hence, we look for experiments that shall afford light rather than profit, imitating the divine creation, which only produced light on the first day, and assigned that whole day to its creation, without adding any material work.

-If any one, then, imagine such matters to be of no use, he might equally suppose light to be of no use, because it is neither solid nor material.
+If anyone imagines such matters to be of no use, he might equally suppose light to be of no use, because it is neither solid nor material.

 For, in fact, the knowledge of simple natures, when sufficiently investigated and defined, resembles light, which, though of no great use in itself, affords access to the general mysteries of effects, and with a peculiar power comprehends and draws with it whole bands and troops of effects, and the sources of the most valuable axioms.

 So also the elements of letters have of themselves separately no meaning, and are of no use, yet are they, as it were, the original matter in the composition and preparation of speech.
 The seeds of substances, whose effect is powerful, are of no use except in their growth, and the scattered rays of light itself avail not unless collected.

 But if speculative subtilties give offence, what must we say of the scholastic philosophers who indulged in them to such excess?

-And those subtilties were wasted on words, or, at least, common notions (which is the same thing), not on things or nature, and alike unproductive of benefit in their origin and their consequences: in no way resembling ours, which are at present useless, but in their consequences of infinite benefit.
+Those subtilties were wasted on words, or, at least, common notions (which is the same thing), not on things or nature, and alike unproductive of benefit in their origin and their consequences: in no way resembling ours, which are at present useless, but in their consequences of infinite benefit.

 - When they are introduced subsequently to the discovery of axioms, all subtile disputes of the mind are late and preposterous.